koknat/dif/README.md

 #### Problem: differences in whitespace or comments or case cause mismatches
 Solution:  Use options -white or -nowhite or -comments or -case

-#### Problem: input files are too large for a quick comparison
-Solution 1:  Use -head or -tail to only compare the first or last N lines

-Solution 2:  Use -start and -stop to specify a section of the file using regexes

-#### Problem: files are sorted differently
-Solution:  Use -sort

-#### Problem: lines are too long to visually compare easily
-Solution:  Use -fold to wrap

 #### Problem: files both need to be filtered using regexes, to strip out certain characters or sequences
 Solution 1:  Use -grep <regex> or -ignore <regex> to filter in or out